deepbas/DEEPAK-website/content/courses/stat220/Week1.md

 Optional (if you need more review):

 If it has been a LONG time since you took STAT 120 or used R, then this crash course is helpful: [programming basics primer from RStudio](https://rstudio.cloud/learn/primers/1.2).
-These resources are also useful if you feel like you are starting from scratch [R and RStudio Basics](https://ismayc.github.io/rbasics-book/3-rstudiobasics.html) and [R Markdown](https://ismayc.github.io/rbasics-book/4-rmarkdown.html).
+These resources are also useful if you feel like you are starting from scratch: [R and RStudio Basics](https://ismayc.github.io/rbasics-book/3-rstudiobasics.html) and [R Markdown](https://ismayc.github.io/rbasics-book/4-rmarkdown.html).

 See you in class!

-## Lecture Slides

-{{% staticref "pdf/Day1.pdf" "newtab" %}}Day 1 Slides{{% /staticref %}}